interactive-sonification/pya/README.md

   * Asig - a versatile audio signal class
-      * Ugen - a subclass of Asig, which offers unit generators such as sine, square, swatooth, noise
+      * Ugen - a subclass of Asig, which offers unit generators such as sine, square, sawtooth, noise
   * Aserver - an audio server class for queuing and playing Asigs
   * Arecorder - an audio recorder class
   * Aspec - an audio spectrum class, using rfft as real-valued signals are always implied